Get Started

 As a procurement professional, you know how important it is to save those dollars.
 But cost saving isn’t as straightforward as it seems.
-And there’s a serious disconnect between procurement and finance teams when defining savings.
+And there’s a serious disconnect between procurement and finance teams when it comes to defining what is cost savings.

-We recently caught up with Larry Wood, a longtime procurement leader and partner at The Simms Group, and Conrad Smith, CEO of Graphite Connect, to unravel the complexities of cost savings and other misleading procurement performance metrics.
+We recently caught up with Larry Wood, a longtime procurement leader and partner at The Simms Group, and Conrad Smith, CEO of Graphite Connect, to unravel the complexities of cost savings, cost avoidance, cost reduction, and other misleading procurement performance metrics.

 Cost Savings is Misleading